Shareholders with voting rights may exercise them by postal mail on every item on the agenda by means of a letter containing a voting declaration.

 The letter must be accompanied by a legible photocopy of the shareholder's national or foreign identification document and, in the case of a shareholder that is a legal entity, it must be signed by the legal representative, with the signature recognised in that capacity.
 The letter should also contain proof of the inscription, on behalf of the shareholder, in a book-entry securities account, of the shares with which he/she intends to exercise the right to vote.

-The sending of this letter with the voting declaration does not exempt the shareholder from sending, in writing (i.e. by letter or email), his intention to participate in the General Meeting, within the period published for due purposes, and until the end of the 5th trading day prior to the date of the General Meeting, a declaration issued by the financial intermediary entrusted with the service of registering the shares in an account.
+The sending of this letter with the voting declaration does not exempt the shareholder from sending, in writing (i.e. by letter or email), his intention to participate in the General Meeting within the period published for due purposes, and a declaration issued by the financial intermediary entrusted with the service of registering the shares in an account must be sent until the end of the fifth trading day prior to the date of the General Meeting,.